 *subject to NCTL conditions (call 01242 505945 for more information).

-- A Geography degree (or equivalent) or in some circumstances, a related subject with other Geography bias.
+- A geography degree or a degree in a related subject.

 - Degree at 2:2 or above.

 - Involvement with young people in some capacity.